Bayesian feedback in the framework of ecological sciences: Introduction

+{\azul In expert elicitation, experts provide their opinions and expertise to incorporate additional information in the analysis, mainly (but not exclusively) by defining prior distributions within the Bayesian framework.
+This involves multiple stages, including defining the format and model of the elicitation process and recruiting suitable experts \citep{UncertainJudgements_Haga, Elicitation_Dias}.
+Expert elicitation has demonstrated particular effectiveness in the realm of SDMs \citep{RedefiningExpertise_Burgman,vanhatalo2014catch, nevalainen2018estimating,lamere2020making, SPDElicitation_Kaurila}.
+In particular, \cite{crawford2020expert} employed expert opinion to shape habitat suitability models for conservation planning in the US; \cite{difebbraro2018expert} evaluated the feasibility of monitoring habitat quality for bird communities in central Italy using a blend of survey data and expert-driven models; and \cite{pearman2020predicting} leveraged expert elicitation to characterise the distribution of various species in New England, employing a web questionnaire to extract species presence probabilities and insights into covariate impacts on species occurrence.}

+{\azul A particular case of expert elicitation is that of incorporating information from previous experiments/surveys via prior distributions.
+In other words, prior information can be extracted from estimates of similar effects from a different model to the one into which we wish to integrate this knowledge.
+This does not necessarily require the same data sources, but rather that the underlying process generating the phenomenon of interest should have a similar mathematical structure.
+The procedure, known as Bayesian feedback or prior elicitation, involves using the posterior distributions of the auxiliary model to inform the prior distributions of the parameters and hyperparameters in the model of interest.}

+{ Our study proposes a protocol to perform a Bayesian feedback approach considering two types of sampling (i.e., an independent and a preferential), each of which is analysed with a specific model.
+In particular, independent sampling data focus on geostatistical processes \citep{Geostatistical_Diggle}, that can incorporate biotic \citep{BioticSPDs_Barber}, spatial and spatio-temporal effects \citep{BayesianSpatioTemporalNurseries_Paradinas, SPDsSpatioTemporal_MartinezMinaya}.
+Preferential sampling models (PM) are analysed using marked point pattern models which consider that the sampled quantities of the ecological phenomenon of interest (i.e., species occurrence or abundance) are influenced by the sampling process \citep{GeostatisticalPreferentialSampling_Diggle, FisheryDependentIndependent_Pennino, AccountingPreferentialSampling_Pennino}.
+Both models can use Bayesian hierarchical modelling, and prior information can be integrated through informative prior distributions.
+The prior elicitation trough the Bayesian feedback between these two models can be performed in both directions, from the IM to the PM or the other way around.}

-In this paper, we present the analysis of two methodologies to perform the feedback between two spatial Bayesian hierarchical models that will be solved using the INLA and the SPDE approaches \citep{Lindgren2011, Krainski2018}.
-The first methodology could be called full Bayesian, in which the prior distributions of one model are replaced by the posterior distributions of the other, i.e., the prior distributions are updated by their identification with the posterior distributions; so we could also call it \textit{full updating}.
-The second methodology is based on updating the characteristic moments of the prior distributions by identifying them with the characteristic moments of the posterior distributions, which is why we could call it \textit{updating by moments}.
+{ Here, we present two methodologies for feedback between spatial Bayesian hierarchical models fitted with the Integrated Nested Laplace Approximation (INLA, \citealt{Rue2009, ReviewINLA_2017}) approach.
+The first methodology involves full Bayesian updating of the marginal distributions, where the prior distributions of one model are replaced by the posterior distributions of the other.
+The second methodology updates the characteristic moments (mean, variance, mode, quantiles, etc.) of the prior distributions on one model based on the moments of the posterior distributions of the other model.